Effect of insulator end cap thickness on time-dependent Hartmann flow in a rotating mirror: Results from the simplified 1D Hartmann model

 In this section, we solve the simplified one-dimensional Hartmann flow model and present a detailed analysis of our results.
 We will then explain how plasma flow depends on the insulator wall thickness.

-We numerically solve~\eqref{eqn:ideal-MHD-momentum1}-\eqref{eqn:ideal-MHD-induction2} using the spectral numerical code Dedalus~\citep{burns2020dedalus} with time-dependent boundary conditions obtained from the solution in the insulating end caps, given by equations~\eqref{eqn:B_y_insulator} and~\eqref{eqn:E_y_insulator} at $z = \pm 0.5$.
+We numerically solve~\eqref{eqn:ideal-MHD-momentum1}-\eqref{eqn:ideal-MHD-induction2} using the spectral numerical code Dedalus~\citep{burns2020dedalus} implementing time-dependent boundary conditions on electric and magnetic fields obtained from the solution in the insulating end caps, given by equations~\eqref{eqn:B_y_insulator} and~\eqref{eqn:E_y_insulator} at $z = \pm 0.5$.
+We apply a no-slip boundary condition to the flow.
 We use a Chebyshev grid with $n_z = 128$ grid points to resolve rapidly varying spatial features, such as the boundary layer.
 The Chebyshev polynomial is well suited for this problem, as the grid points are mostly clustered at the edge of the domain, which efficiently resolves the boundary layer.
 For the time-stepper, we use a second-order backward difference (SBDF2) time-stepping routine.
 An implicit method such as SBDF2 helps us avoid the unphysical oscillations associated with a stiff system such as this.
 We solve the model for two values of the Hartmann number and present the results in Figure~\ref{fig:uy_and_By_z}.

 The plasma behavior is governed by ideal MHD in the core, with non-ideal effects dominating the boundary layer.
 The forcing term is balanced by the curvature of the magnetic field in the core region (around $z=0$), which is frozen in the fluid, flowing with a nearly uniform speed.
 However, in the boundary layer, the plasma can move relative to the magnetic field lines, which allows it to slip over the boundary.
 The thickness of the boundary layer is proportional to $1/\sqrt{\mathrm{Ha}}$ --- a system with a high $\mathrm{Ha}$ has a thinner boundary layer.
 Additionally, the core flow speed appears to be unaffected by the Hartmann number.